Frequently Asked Questions

 5. When can I apply to the Yale EDST program?

-Current Yale students begin by enrolling in EDST 110 Foundations in Education Studies, offered every fall.
-As soon as a Yale student enrolls in EDST 110, they may apply to participate in the EDST Certificate.
-Students can apply for the Scholars Intensive certificate program in the fall of their sophomore year (and in special circumstances in their junior year.)
+As soon as a Yale student enrolls in EDST 110, they may register for the EDST Certificate.
+Students can apply for the Scholar Intensive Certificate program in the fall of their sophomore year (and in special circumstances in their junior year.)

 6. If I start completing an EDST Certificate and I decide I want to apply to the Scholars Intensive Certificate, can I change?